 According to experts in mysticism, the description of visions experienced by Hildegard of Bingen was consistent with a kundalini awakening process.
 Hildegard experienced physically painful visions that left vivid impressions upon her that she described as the oneness and interconnectedness of love among all things in the universe.
 This experience illustrates a holistic approach to Hildegard’s thinking and philosophy.

 “Everything that is in the heavens, on earth, and under the earth is penetrated with connectedness, penetrated with relatedness”

 The same deep interconnection was what she reflected within her music, medicine, ecology, cosmology, and theological works.
 She saw the individual human condition on earth as a microcosm for the universe, the health of the natural world as the health of the human soul, bound by the divine energy that unifies all life.

 Life Begins at 40

-It was at the age of 42 (twilight for all of her contemporaries), that Hildegard embarked on the most creative period in her life, which would last until her death at 81.
+At the age of 42 (twilight for all of her contemporaries) Hildegard embarked on the most creative period in her life, lasting until her death at 81.
 Her creative power spanned a number of subjects, often inspired through her visions.
 She developed prolific new music for the medieval period, including the first opera and play.
 She wrote extensively on nature, science, and theology.

-Among Hildegard of Bingen writings, two of her works, Physica and Causes et Cure, were the only two medical books known to have been written in western civilization during the twelfth century.
+Among Hildegard of Bingen writings, two of her works, Physica and Causae et Curae, were the only two medical books known to have been written in western civilization during the twelfth century.
 She also wrote extensively on modern topics like cosmology, and philosophy, with many of her concepts influencing modern thought, including Carl Jung’s visionary work on the subconscious in modern depth psychology.